 Continuing our jog down the coast, we saw some of the most amazing rainbows.
 The rainy weather of Iceland produces these stunning rainbows as the sun peeks out, which it thankfully did this morning to treat us to these sights during our run.

 As we exited the church, we found that the Icelandic weather had turned and it was once again cold and rainy.
 This is something you need to accept about Iceland.
 The weather is unpredictable at best.
 You need to be flexible in your plans and make the best out of each day.
-For instance, the rainy day was a perfect excuse for us to sneak into a small pub to enjoy some Gull beers and bowls of lamb stew for lunch.
+For instance, the rainy day was a perfect excuse for us to sneak into a small pub called Svarta Kaffid to enjoy some Gull beers and bowls of lamb stew for lunch.

-After lunch we took a walk to find The Sun Voyager sculpture and the Monument to the Unknown Bureaucrat, two more well-known landmarks in the city.
+After lunch we took a walk to find The Sun Voyager and the Monument to the Unknown Bureaucrat, two more well-known sculptures in the city.
 Along the way we hit a few bars to enjoy “happy hour” and some half priced beers.
 Our favorite was the Public House Gastropub which had some delicious food and equally wonderful brews (we actually visited this pub all three of the days we were in Reykjavik).

 So how do you end a wonderful evening in Reykjavik?
 How about with a few spur of the moment tattoos.
 We stopped in at the Reykjavik Ink Tattoo Shop and met an Argentinian man named Joe who was doing a guest spot at the shop for a few weeks (he actually owns a tattoo museum, shop, and café in Buenos Aires).
 After talking with the artist for a few minutes, I decided to get a Vegvísir tattooed on my side while Sarah got an Algiz rune on her wrist, a few permanent reminders of our time in Iceland.